pablocael/pynear/README.md

 pip install pynear
 ```

 Performance can dramatically decrease if this library is compiled without support to Open MP and AVX.
-This library was not tested under windows.

 # Requirement